 The hike to Medicine Grizzly Lake begins from Cut Bank on the east side of Glacier National Park.
 To reach the trailhead drive 16 miles north of East Glacier, or 13.8 miles south of St. Mary, and turn onto Cut Bank Road heading westbound.
 Drive another 5 miles to the end of the gravel road, just past the ranger residence building, and turn into the small parking area just off the side of the road.
 The hike begins from the Pitamakan Pass Trailhead.

 Looking towards the south, 8341-foot Mad Wolf Mountain and 8350-foot Bad Marriage Mountain will be the dominating features during the early segments of the hike.

-Less than a quarter mile from the trailhead hikers will reach the North Fork of Cut Bank Creek, and will more or less follow it for the next several miles.
-Shortly after reaching the creek you may notice a section that flows through a large flat area choked with willows.
+Less than a quarter mile from the trailhead hikers will reach the North Fork of Cut Bank Creek, and will more or less follow it over the next several miles.
+Shortly after reaching the creek you'll likely notice a section of the stream that flows through a large flat area choked with willows.
 This area, in addition to a few other locations further up the trail, is prime moose habitat.
-Wolves are also known to frequent this area of the park as well.
+Gray wolves are also known to frequent this area of the park as well.

 Throughout the entire hike the trail meanders in and out of conifer forests and open meadows that feature several varieties of beautiful wildflowers.
 During the early portions of the hike the trail also passes through several patches of thimbleberries, huckleberries, and other edible (but not so tasty) wild berries.
 This part of Glacier National Park is prime grizzly bear habitat, so it's important to make a lot of noise, carry bear spray, and travel in groups of three or more.

 For the most part the trail is relatively flat; however, there are a couple of short climbs you'll have to tackle along the way.

 Roughly 4 miles from the trailhead you'll arrive at the Triple Divide Trail junction.
 Hikers should turn right here to continue on towards Medicine Grizzly Lake.
 From this point forward you'll more or less follow Atlantic Creek all the way to your destination.